 This was the second most popular reason cited by professionals to conduct these activities, which are an outlet for effective team building.
 They said that because employees feel a boost in their morale and motivation to succeed, they start enjoying their work.
 This translates to fulfilled expectations from their work which on a large scale can lead to improved company culture.
 Therefore causing employees no reason to leave their jobs.

 Improve Employee Engagement

 In a workplace, you have to work with people.
-And when your employees can have a team with whom they can exchange ideas and achieve their targets, they start getting invested in the organisation and its people.
-They will care about the success of the organisation because they will feel as a part of a team, of something bigger than themselves.
+And when your employees can have a team with whom they can exchange ideas and achieve their targets, they start getting invested in the organization and its people.
+They will care about the organization's success because they will feel like a part of a team, of something bigger than themselves.
 This will eventually lead to high motivational teams who feel attached to their organisation and work hard to achieve their goals.

 In team building, you form groups and help team members to acquire the knowledge and skills required to fulfill a responsibility.
-Once the groups are made and team members have the required skills and experiences, they are ready to contribute to teamwork.
+Once the groups are made and team members have the needed skills and experiences, they can contribute to teamwork.

 For teams to succeed, they need teamwork and the readiness to accept each other.
-As legendary baseball player Babe Ruth rightly said,
+As a legendary baseball player, Babe Ruth rightly said,

 “The way a team plays as a whole determines its success.
 You may have the greatest bunch of individual stars in the world, but if they don’t play together, the club won’t be worth a dime.”